zhimsel/dotfiles/README.md

 cd $HOME
 export GIT_DIR=$HOME/.dotfiles_git GIT_WORK_TREE=$HOME
 git init
-git config --local status.showUntrackedFiles no git config --local tig.status-show-untracked-files false git remote add origin git@github.com:zhimsel/dotfiles.git git fetch git checkout -t origin/master  # will report any conflict files; fix these and re-run git submodule update --init --recursive
+git remote add origin git@github.com:zhimsel/dotfiles.git git fetch git checkout -t origin/master  # will report any conflict files; fix these and re-run git submodule update --init --recursive
 ```

-You can then use the included `dot` alias (in `$HOME/.zshrc`) to perform git commands against the dotfiles repo (from anywhere).
+You can then use the included `dot` alias (in `$HOME/.zshrc`) to perform git commands against the dotfiles repo.
+To track new dotfiles, you need to use `git add -f`, since everything is ignored by default.

 ### License